-A native of Quincy, MA, Kirsten is thrilled to be heavily involved in the music community of the South Shore with the South Shore Children’s Chorus and also as the Choral Director at Ahern Middle School in Foxborough, MA.
+A native of Quincy, MA, Kirsten Oberoi is a passionate music educator, heavily involved in the music community of the South Shore.
+In 2016, Kirsten co-founded the South Shore Children’s Chorus, and also began as the Choral Director at Ahern Middle School in Foxborough, MA.

 Director of Intermediate Choir

-Carey Shunskis is a music educator, conductor and professional soprano originally from Philadelphia.
-Ms. Shunskis received Masters of Music degree in choral conducting at Boston University and Bachelors of Music degrees in music education and voice performance from the University of Rhode Island, where she is an annual guest conductor with the University of Rhode Island Alumni Chorus.
+Originally from Philadelphia, Carey Shunskis is a choral director and soprano based in Boston.
+She received a Masters of Music degree in Choral Conducting at Boston University in 2012 and Bachelors of Music degrees in Music Education and Voice Performance from the University of Rhode Island, where she is a guest conductor with the University of Rhode Island Alumni Chorus.